homepage-banner.jpg

 Charity Bowl is a multi-faceted event organized by active members of Sigma Nu at the University of Mississippi.
 Hosted in Vaught-Hemingway Stadium, Charity Bowl features a full-contact football game between active members of Sigma Nu and another fraternity.
 In addition to the game, Charity Bowl presents a pre-kickoff sorority cheer competition and a homecoming style Charity Bowl Court.

 Charity Bowl is primarily supported through financial donations and Charity Bowl program advertisement sales.
-Since its inception, Charity Bowl has raised over $3 million for its recipients.
+Since its inception, Charity Bowl has raised well over $3 million for its recipients.

-2024 Charity Bowl Recipient - CHris “Creek” Mitchell
+2025 Charity Bowl Recipient - Hannah johnston

 Frequently Asked Questions